 The quantity and quality of clinical data are rapidly expanding throughout databanks, including electronic health records, disease registries, patient surveys and information exchanges.
 Real-time integration of robust, reliable and meaningful clinical data dramatically improves the rate at which translational and interprofessional research and quality improvement can progress.
-The Division collects and organizes relevant data from many clinical databases in order to implement decision support tools for purposes of designing and performing research studies, implementing decision support tools and performing quality improvement in health care delivery.
+CDADS collects and organizes relevant data from many clinical databases in order to implement decision support tools for purposes of care delivery, research and quality improvement.

-Many EMRs in use in the U.S. fail to provide guidance relevant to the specific patient receiving care, present data poorly and cause alert fatigue to health care providers.
-A key goal of the Division is to ensure that CDSS are perceived and, in fact, are actually helpful to clinicians, rather than an encumbrance that needlessly interrupts health care delivery.
-Designs incorporate the engagement of all clinicians, including physicians, nurses, pharmacists and other professionals involved in the delivery of health care — ensures that the tools created fit these guidelines.
+Many EMRs used in the U.S. fail to provide guidance relevant to the specific patient receiving care, present data poorly and cause alert fatigue to health care providers.
+A key goal of CDADS is to ensure that CDSS tools are integrated into clinical workflow, provide actionable information, save clinician time and improve patient care.
+Engagement of all clinicians — including physicians, nurses, pharmacists and other professionals involved in the delivery of health care — ensures that the tools created fit these guidelines.

 - Critical, independent analysis of medical evidence to guide clinical practice.

 - Conduit for research and quality improvement projects, including outcomes evaluation.